I love books about Paris! Do you think I will like yours?

-This is the first question people usually ask.
-The answer is: No. It’s true that I used to live in Phoenix, as Amy did, and that, like Amy, I didn’t care for it much.
-Sorry for all those snarky remarks, good citizens of Phoenix!
-And I know Paris pretty well, having spent a number of years there, so that is why I chose France for her destination.
-But I never ran away from home and husband, like Amy did.
-And (except for being robbed and stalked, which happens to pretty much everyone) I never had any of the adventures she had in Paris.
+Well, it’s true that I used to live in Phoenix, as Amy did.
+And I know Paris pretty well, having spent a number of years there.
+But I’ve never ran away from home and husband, like Amy does in the first book.
+And (except for being robbed and stalked, which is sadly not at all unusual) I never had any of the adventures she had in Paris.

-Yes.
+Yes, indeed.
 Hundreds of miles of tunnels run underneath the streets of Paris.
 Some are sewers but many are fairly clean, dry passageways left over from the quarries dug years ago to cut the stones to build the city.
-People (they call themselves “cata-philes”) explore them, just the way Balzac and his crew do in the book.
-It is illegal, though, and the French police maintain a special force to try to keep people out (known as “cata-flics”).
+People who call themselves “cata-philes” like to explore them (to escape modern life, to hold wild parties, or just to have innocent picnics) just the way Balzac and his crew do in the first book.
+This activity is illegal, however, and the French police maintain a special force to try to keep people out (known as “cata-flics”).

 Have you gone down into the catacombs yourself?

-What about all the diet rules?
+What about all the “rules for the perpetual diet”?
 Where did they come from?

 Just before I started working on the book my doctor told me I needed to lose some weight.
 I was not happy!
 But I put myself on a diet and as time went by I realized I was devising all sorts of idiosyncratic “rules” to keep my eating in check.
 So I decided it would be fun to include rules in the book.
 In this respect, I guess the novel is autobiographical.
 (Except for the more out-there rules, of course.
 I’m not that nutty.)

 So did it work?
 Did you lose weight?

 I did.
 I lost what the doctor said I needed to lose.
 But then I gained it back.
 Sigh.